RAHB-REALTORS-Association/chat2gpt/docs/usage.md

 # 🧑‍💻 Usage

-- **Dynamic Interactions:** Chat²GPT is attentive to its surroundings.
-You can invoke it in chat rooms by directly mentioning it using `@botname`.
-Alternatively, for more private interactions or queries, you can send a direct message to the bot.
+- **Dynamic Interactions:** Chat²GPT is deeply integrated with your chat environment.
+Invoke it directly in chat rooms by tagging `@botname`.
+For confidential interactions or specific queries, slide into its direct messages.

-- **Interactive Sessions:** This bot remembers multiple rounds of a conversation per user, creating an illusion of continuous dialogue.
-It can even reference past questions or answers, mimicking a natural conversation flow.
+- **Interactive Sessions:** Chat²GPT recalls multiple interaction rounds for each user, creating a seamless dialogue illusion.
+It can refer back to earlier parts of the conversation, providing a more human-like chat experience.

-- **Session Management:** To maintain efficient performance, each conversation is limited by a configurable setting, recommended at 5-10 turns.
-Moreover, the bot keeps an eye on the time since the last message, auto-resetting the session if a set time limit is surpassed.
-And if needed, users can manually reset their own session anytime with the `/reset` command.
+- **Session Management:** Efficiency is key.
+Conversations are confined by a tunable setting, ideally between 5-10 turns.
+The bot also watches for inactive periods, resetting sessions automatically after a certain duration.
+Users wishing for a fresh start can use the `/reset` command to reinitialize their session.

+- **Content Moderation:** Keeping our interactions safe, Chat²GPT screens both incoming messages and its own responses to make sure they're in line with content standards.
+If any content is flagged, a polite reminder is returned, ensuring all interactions uphold a high quality standard.

-- **Image Generation:** Want to visualize an idea?
-Use the `/image <prompt>` command.
-Based on the given prompt, which can range from a word to a paragraph, the bot leverages OpenAI's DALL·E 2 API to generate a relevant image.
+- **Image Generation:** Visualize thoughts effortlessly with the `/image <prompt>` command.
+Feed in your prompt, and watch as Chat²GPT, utilizing OpenAI's DALL·E 2 API, crafts a fitting image.

-- **Optimized Performance:** We prioritize a smooth experience.
-Before processing any message, the bot checks its size by counting its tokens.
-If found too lengthy, an error message suggests the user to condense their message.
-This ensures uninterrupted bot interactions without straining the system.
+- **Optimized Performance:** A fluid experience is paramount.
+The bot reviews message length by analyzing token count.
+If a message is overly verbose, a friendly error message nudges the user to keep it more concise.
+This ensures consistent, smooth interactions without overburdening the system.

-Remember, Chat²GPT is flexible, suitable for deployment on Google Cloud, FaaS (Function as a Service), or PaaS (Platform as a Service) environments, ensuring it's a perfect fit for all your Google Chat endeavors.
+Chat²GPT's versatility shines, making it apt for deployment across Google Cloud, FaaS (Function as a Service), and PaaS (Platform as a Service) platforms, cementing its place in all your Google Chat activities.